-Professor Melanie S. Sanford, Associate Editor of the Journal of the American Chemical Society is a winner of a 2017 Blavatnik National Awards for Young Scientists.
+Professor Melanie S. Sanford, Associate Editor of the Journal of the American Chemical Society is a winner of one of the 2017 Blavatnik National Awards for Young Scientists.
 Sanford was recognized for her work designing molecules with a variety of uses, such as in batteries, new medical imaging agents, recycling carbon dioxide, and drug design.
 Sanford also serves on the Editorial Advisory Board of both Accounts of Chemical Research and ACS Catalysis.

 The chemical reactions Sanford developed are used in the pharmaceutical industry creating new drug candidates and for preparing a type of chemical that allows doctors to view the heart’s sympathetic nervous system through positron emission tomography scans, among other things.
 Sanford also had breakthroughs in the field of redox flow batteries, which will be used to store energy from renewable sources like solar and wind.